Incicik/cyclistic-capstone/docs/portfolio.md

 # Cyclistic Bike-Share — Portfolio Case Study

-(Explanation: This page is what you'll publish.
-It embeds the six figures and tells the story in the Ask→Prepare→Process→Analyze→Share→Act flow.)

 ## Ask — Business Task
 Convert more **casual riders → annual members** to improve predictable revenue.